About Me

 My work lies at the intersection of medical sociology, social psychology, inequality, and culture.
 Other areas of interest include classical and contemporary social theory, political sociology, and sociology of modernity.

 I received a Ph.D. in sociology from Indiana University in 2023.
-Prior to that, I earned an M.S. in sociology at the University of Wisconsin–Madison, where I served as a predoctoral trainee at the National Institute on Aging, a division of the National Institutes of Health.
+Prior to that, I earned an M.S. in sociology at the University of Wisconsin–Madison, where I served as a predoctoral trainee at the National Institute on Aging.
 I also hold a B.A. in sociology from Oberlin College.

 I have an active interest in pedagogy (see Teaching) and have published in Teaching Sociology.
 Feel free to get in touch at max.coleman@utah.edu.